rakxsit/latin-romance-nominal-change/main/README.md

-Raksit Tyler Lau-Preechathammarach
-2016.06.24

-This is the revised implementation of Lau (2016)

-Main Code 2 guesses only ending

-~*~

 # Input layer
 - A stem can have a maximum of 36 phonemes (6 syllables, 6 potential phonemes)
 - Potential phonemes are: p, t, k, b, d, g, f, v, s, z, h, m, n, w, r, l, y, i, u, e, o, a, - (no phoneme)